ElianHugh/ElianHugh/README.md

 #### I'm a forensic psychology graduate from Melbourne, with an interest in coding

 #### 🔭 What I do
+I enjoy making tools that help developers out!
 I mainly code in R and typescript, much of my code on github will either be package development or tinkering with vscode extensions

 #### 🌱 Some things I've developed
   - Workspace viewer in [vscode-R](https://github.com/Ikuyadeu/vscode-R)